ClimbsRocks/learningmachines/random_forest/README.md

 [ ] Run the training data through the random forest

 ### Extra Credit
+Use RandomizedSearchCV to find the best shape for your random forest!

 ### Fantasy Mode
 Make a submission to the kaggle competition!